Constant-MHRE-Soft/AI-Recon-Drone-Face-Tracking/README.md

 # A.I.
 Recon Drone Face Follow and Surveillance.
-This is a rather simplistic approach to be able to launch your Tello drone & hav it track your face.
+This is a rather simplistic approach to be able to launch your Tello drone & have it track your face.
 This approach has been tested & proven to work with the DJI Tello Drone.

 Tested with Python 3.7, but it also may be compatible with other versions.